uarif1/Neural_Network_VAD/README.md

 # Neural Network VAD

-**This has only been tested on and is only expected to work using Python 3.6 [64 bit] due to tensorflow requirement.**
+**This has only been tested and is only expected to work using Python 3.6 [64 bit] due to tensorflow requirement.**

 A package to perform Speech/Non-speech Identification (SNI) using